PhD Program

 Dissertation and Dissertation Defense

 Following the dissertation proposal defense, the student will undertake their proposed research and prepare an original dissertation on a topic within their subfield of specialization.
-The completed dissertation should be submitted to the dissertation chair and dissertation committee within time limits specified by the Graduate School in the Graduate Student Handbook; for a PhD student, this typically means that all requirements for a doctoral degree must be completed within seven consecutive calendar years from the date of admission to the program.
+The completed dissertation should be submitted to the dissertation chair and dissertation committee within time limits specified by the Graduate School in the Graduate Catalog; for a PhD student, this typically means that all requirements for a doctoral degree must be completed within seven consecutive calendar years from the date of admission to the program.
 Exceptions to this timeline will be considered on a case-by-case basis.

 The dissertation committee is responsible for evaluating the research quality and ensuring it meets departmental, university, and professional standards.
 The advisor is responsible for overseeing and following the research progress.
 Once research is completed and the dissertation is written in the proper format, the student should submit their dissertation to the dissertation advisor for comments and suggestions.
 After making appropriate modifications and upon approval of the advisor, the dissertation should be distributed to the remaining members of the dissertation committee.
 The dissertation defense should then be scheduled in consultation with the dissertation advisor and with the consensus of the committee.